12 days Treasures of Vietnam

 This area is one of the busiest commercial districts of Ho Chi Minh City and its atmospheric streets are home to some of the city’s most interesting sites.

-Then we visit the War Remnants Museum and check out all the major Ho Chi Minh City sights like Reunification Palace, Notre Dame Cathedral, General Post Office, and the Opera House.
-We settle into our hotel for the night.
+Then, we check out all the major Ho Chi Minh City sights like Reunification Palace, Notre Dame Cathedral, General Post Office, and the Opera House, before we head back to our hotel.
+The trip is complete this evening.
 (Breakfast and lunch are included).

 Our itinerary includes bicycle rides, walks and hikes.
 They include: